Skip to main content

 By

-Holistic Nutrition Principles and Programs Can Improve Your Mood and Health
+Holistic Nutrition a list of food that can lift your mood | Edison Institute of Nutrition Blog | Training Nutritionist in Online coursesHolistic Nutrition Principles and Programs Can Improve Your Mood and Health

-Mood-Boosting Food Choices, Suggested by Our Certified Holistic Nutritionists
+Mood Boosting Food Choices, Suggested by Our Certified Holistic Nutritionists

-• Asparagus: a good source of folic acid that also helps enhance the function of other mood-lifting nutrients in your body, such as vitamin D; for the best nutritional value, it should be eaten on the day it is purchased and prepared either steamed or sautéed
+• Asparagus: a good source of folic acid that also helps enhance the function of other mood-lifting nutrients in your body, such as vitamin D. For the best nutritional value, it should be eaten on the day it is purchased and prepared either steamed or sautéed

-• Avocados: high in mood-boosting B‑vitamins, i.e. B1 and B5; can be consumed raw with a sprinkle of lemon juice, spread on toast, or mashed as part of a guacamole dip
+• Avocados: high in mood-boosting B‑vitamins; i.e., B1 and B5, can be consumed raw with a sprinkle of lemon juice, spread on toast, or mashed as part of a guacamole dip

-• Bananas: contain tryptophan, a protein that the body converts into serotonin which helps people to relax, improves their mood, and makes them feel happier in general (for more on bananas see how bananas can keep you healthy and happy)
+• Bananas: contain tryptophan, a protein that the body converts into serotonin, which helps people to relax, improves their mood, and makes them feel happier in general (for more on bananas, see how bananas can keep you healthy and happy)

-• Kelp: has a high iodine content; iodine helps promote healthy thyroid function which supports mood and energy levels.
+• Kelp: has a high iodine content.
+Iodine helps promote healthy thyroid function, which supports mood and energy levels.
 Can be the ideal substitution for salty potato chips

-• Kidney Beans: a superb source of B1 Thiamin, B3 Niacin, and folic acid that can be added to chili, curry or a rice dish; soak before cooking to limit flatulence after eating
+• Kidney Beans: a superb source of B1 Thiamin, B3 Niacin, and Folic Acid that can be added to chili, curry, or a rice dish.
+Soak before cooking to limit flatulence after eating

-• Legumes: includes a wide range of beans and peas that contain vitamins B1, B5 and D, as well as flavonoids; these latter compounds are known for their antioxidant and anti-inflammatory health benefits
+• Legumes: includes a wide range of beans and peas that contain vitamins B1, B5 and D, as well as flavonoids.
+These latter compounds are known for their antioxidant and anti-inflammatory health benefits

 online holistic nutrition programs

-The Edison Institute of Nutrition is recognized as a top online school for holistic nutrition programs in Canada; through the support of our certified holistic nutritionists, individuals throughout Canada can participate in distance learning programs that can appeal to their nutrition-related interests in a number of ways, including:
+EIN is recognized as a top online school for holistic nutrition programs in Canada.
+Through the support of our certified holistic nutritionists, individuals, worldwide, can participate in online learning programs that can appeal to their nutrition-related interests in a number of ways, including:

 • How to improve their mood and their overall health